Intervention/docs/image/v4/basics/colors.md

 ## Color Information

-### Read Colors of Certain Pixels
+### Read Color of a Pixel

-> public Image::pickColor(int $x, int $y, int $frame_key = 0): ColorInterface
+> public Image::colorAt(int $x, int $y, int $frame = 0): ColorInterface

 Reads the color of the pixel specified by the X and Y coordinates.
-You can also get the key of the frame from which the color is taken.
-This is only relevant for animated images.
+You can also pass the key of the frame from which the color is taken in an animated image.

 #### Parameters